This letter is being revised whenever changes are made. Please Read. There is a notation at the bottom indicating when it was last updated.

 - Weddings are not allowed, unless absolutely necessary.
 If a wedding must take place for some serious reason, only the bride, groom, two witnesses and the officiant may be present, all maintaining the proper physical distance.
 Permission to celebrate a wedding must be obtained from the office of vicar general.

 - We’ll keep posting via Flocknote and our website.
-Our bulletin publisher has cut some publishing services, so the bulletin may look a bit different for the next few weeks.
+Our bulletin publisher is offering limited services, so the bulletin may look a bit different for the next few weeks, and unfortunately .
 If you’re not on Flocknote yet, now’s the time: sign up!

 O Mary, you shine continuously on our journey as a sign of salvation and hope.

 We entrust ourselves to you, Healer of the Sick.

 At the foot of the Cross you participated in Jesus’ pain,

 You, Our Lady of New York,

 so that, as you did at Cana of Galilee,

 joy and feasting might return after this moment of trial.